chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_establish_failover.rst

       $ drbdadm -- --overwrite-data-of-peer primary pc0

-   After a few minutes, the |chef server| will be installed.

 #.
 On the primary backend, mount the file system.
 For example, a file system named ``ext4``:

    .. code-block:: bash